-The churches have forgotten the words of Christ that “greater things shall ye do”.
-Those greater things still await our doing.
-If these words mean anything, they mean that individual man will some day —through the action of his inherent divine life and through the progress of his evolutionary development— surpass all that Christ expressed and accomplished.

 IV.
-The Regeneration of the Churches
+THE REGENERATION OF THE CHURCHES

-Having clearly grasped the failure of the churches to lead men aright, to keep the door open into the kingdom of God and to avert evil (the crowning horror of which has been the world war, 1914-1945), and having stated the truths which appear to be essential to man’s salvation, the question arises: Can the churches, both in the East and in the West, be regenerated, purified and brought into line with divine truth?
+Can the churches, both in the East and in the West, be regenerated, purified and brought into line with divine truth?
 Can they in reality take over the task which they loudly proclaim is theirs and become the genuine dispensers of truth and the representatives of the kingdom of God on earth?
 The answer is yes.
-Their positive [page 226] regeneration is dependent upon certain changes in the fundamental attitude of the leaders and teachers of the church.
-It must be based upon the revisal of doctrines and dogmas, and the elimination of those factors —greed, pride of position, materialism and the exploitation of the people— which have led to their downfall.
-These changes can be made and their possibility can be demonstrated by the recognition of certain factors which are oft overlooked.
-Let us consider a few of them.
+These changes [Page 153] can be made and their possibility can be demonstrated by the recognition of certain factors which are oft overlooked.

-A profound and sound optimism is entirely possible even in the midst of the discouraging conditions with which we are attempting to deal.
+A profound and sound optimism is entirely possible even in the midst of discouraging conditions.
 The heart of humanity is sound; God in His very nature and with all His power is present in the person of every man, unrevealed as yet in the majority but eternally present and moving towards full expression.
 Nothing can or ever has prevented mankind from a steady progress which has been from ignorance to knowledge and from darkness to light.
-The first great clause of the most ancient prayer in the world, “Lead us from darkness to Light”, has seen fulfillment to a large degree.
-Today, we are on the verge of seeing the answer to the second clause: “Lead us from the unreal to the Real”.
+The first great clause of the most ancient prayer in the world, "Lead us from darkness to Light", has seen fulfilment to a large degree.
+Today we are on the verge of seeing the answer to the second clause: "Lead us from the unreal to the Real".
 This may well be the outstanding effect of the coming fifth Approach.
-The unreal religious attitudes, the false values, the spurious standards of living and the counterfeit truths have governed mankind and nowhere more potently than in the churches and in the organized religions of the world.

 God is not as He has been presented; salvation is not achieved as the churches teach; man is not the miserable sinner which the clergy force him to believe.
-All this is unreal but the Real exists; it exists for the churches and for the professional representatives of organized religion as much as for any other [page 227] man or group.
+All this is unreal but the Real exists; it exists for the churches and for the professional representatives of organized religion as much as for any other man or group.
 Churchmen are as basically divine, as sound and as surely on their way to enlightenment as any other group of men on earth.
 The salvation of the churches rests on the humanity of its representatives and on their innate divinity as surely as does the salvation of the mass of men.
-This is, for the church, a hard saying.
+This is for the church a hard saying.